VChristlein/PixelwiseDistanceRegression4GlacierSegmentation/README.md

 improvement of about 21% Dice coefficient enhancement.

 ## Cite
+If you find this codebase useful, please cite:

 ```
 @ARTICLE{9732953,
   author={Davari, Amirabbas and Baller, Christoph and Seehaus, Thorsten and Braun, Matthias and Maier, Andreas and Christlein, Vincent},